 Get exclusive member benefits & effect social change.
 Join Today

-The term “gallbladder disease” is used for several types of conditions that can affect your gallbladder.
 The gallbladder is a small pear-shaped sac located underneath your liver.
-Your gallbladder’s main function is to store the bile produced by your liver and pass it along to the small intestine.
+Your gallbladder’s main function is to store the bile produced by your liver and pass it along through a duct that empties into the small intestine.
 Bile helps you digest fats in your small intestine.

-The majority of gallbladder diseases are caused by inflammation due to irritation of the gallbladder wall, which is known as cholecystitis.
+Inflammation causes the majority of gallbladder diseases due to irritation of the gallbladder walls, which is known as cholecystitis.
 This inflammation is often due to gallstones blocking the ducts leading to the small intestine and causing bile to build up.
 It may eventually lead to necrosis (tissue destruction) or gangrene.
-Other diseases of the gallbladder include gallbladder polyps and gallbladder cancer.

-Gallstones develop when substances in the bile (such as cholesterol, bile salts, and calcium) form hard particles that block the passageway to the gallbladder.
+Gallstones develop when substances in the bile (such as cholesterol, bile salts, and calcium) or substances from the blood (like bilirubin) form hard particles that block the passageways to the gallbladder and bile ducts.